iamianM/regression_case_study/README.md

 Regression Case Study
 ======================

-In today's exercise you'll get a chance to try some of what you've learned about supervised learning on a real-world problem.

 The goal of the contest is to predict the sale price of a particular piece of heavy equipment at auction based on it's usage, equipment type, and configuration.
 The data is sourced from auction result postings and includes information on usage